DojunPark/Cos_Pro_Python/README.md

 # Professional Coding Specialist COS Pro level 2 - python
-This is a compilation of jupyter notebooks exercises for the preparation for COS pro python - level 2
+This is a compilation of jupyter notebook exercises for the preparation of COS pro python - level 2

 # Contents
 ## Exercise 1